-Today we will interview one of our authors whose short story is featured in our upcoming anthology TALES OF THE SIBLINGS NOT-SO-GRIM.
+Today we will interview one of our authors whose short story is featured in our anthology TALES OF THE SIBLINGS NOT-SO-GRIM.
 Jennifer Quail is the author of the short story "Storm-Spun."
 Welcome, Jennifer.

 HH: What inspired you to become a writer?

 JQ: I don’t know about ‘inspired’, but I first figured out that ‘writer’ was something you could be, rather than books just kind of appearing, when I was in first or second grade.
 In third grade, I wrote down a dream I’d had (sort of a Misty of Chincoteague fan fic dream) and after reading Dear Readers and Riders, I wrote to Marguerite Henry.
 Mrs. Henry, to my surprise, sent back a lovely personal letter, answering several questions, and even including a photograph I (being a greedy kid) had asked for of her with Misty.
 I remember thinking that it must be wonderful to sit at a desk with a typewriter (give me a break, I’m old) and write stories for a living.